 👩🍳 How to Make Oven Baked Pork Ribs

-Start by gathering the ingredients for the dry rub and then add them one by one to a glass jug.
+Start by gathering the ingredients for the homemade spice rub and then add them one by one to a glass jug.
 So you will have the garlic powder, onion powder, mustard powder, paprika, cayenne pepper, salt and pepper.
 Use a mini whisk or fork to combine these, then set it aside.

 Once that is done sprinkle the dry rub all over the ribs and massage it in, flip the ribs and do the other side.